RayKim3103/RayKim3103.github.io/papers/The MicroArchitecture of SuperScalar Processors (1995).md

   Assembly code is executed sequentially by incrementing Program Counter (PC).
   As a result, *Dependences* between instruction occurs.

-  Why should we care about *Dependences* to parallelize the instruction.
+  Why should we care about *Dependences* to parallelize the instruction?

     Because, Instructions that are independent can execute simultaneously.

   **[Dependences]**